 For me the most important thing, is to study what you would like to learn.

-I just play chromatic lines up and down the fretboard, and some heavy strumming on a muted chord, for warming up my right hand wrist.
+I just play single note chromatic lines up and down the fretboard, and some heavy strumming on a fast chord progression for warming up my right hand wrist.

 Learn the major- minor scales and it’s modes, in every position, and try to play some very simple lines, in a blues tune.
 Try to transcribe as many songs, or parts of songs, that you like.
 Develop a list of your own personal ideas, phrases, patterns, and play them often, so you could use them in many different songs, keys, and tempo’s, so they became yours.
 Sing melodies, and try to play them on your instrument.
 Usually those phrases that we can sing, are closer to ourselves.

 It is very important, as you will be able to read and play everything, even if it’s a guitar, a violin, or a sax part.
 It makes you, an all around musician, as you will be able also to write down your ideas and songs, and distribute them to other musicians.It definitely open you up to all different kind of music.